privacyIDEA is a fork of LinOTP

 del upd_param['otpkey']

-upd_param['hashlib'] = hashlibStr
+upd_param['hashlib'] = hashlib_str

 # We first need to call the parent class.
 Since exceptions would be